An algebraic model for rational torus-equivariant spectra: Cochain ring spectra

+of ring spectra.
 These are very far from being equivalences in general.
 For the second map that is clear since $\A (G/H)\neq \Q$ if $H$ is a non-trivial finite subgroup.
 For the first, it is clear from the fact that $\bS$ has non-trivial higher homotopy (even rationally) when $G$ is not finite.